Shadow and stability of quantum-corrected black holes

-Taking into account the isometry between the interior of Schwarzschild BH with the Kantowski-Sachs spacetime, the techniques developed in LQC is employed to quantize the interior of Schwarzschild BH, leading to resolution of Schwarzschild BH singularity in certain senses \cite{Ashtekar:2005qt,Boehmer:2007ket,Modesto:2008im,Corichi:2015xia,Ashtekar:2018lag,Ashtekar:2018cay,Bodendorfer:2019cyv,Zhang:2020qxw,Zhang:2021wex}.
-In addition, the techniques of LQG were employed directly to quantize the spherically symmetric spacetime \cite{Bojowald:2005cb,Gambini:2013ooa,Benitez:2020szx,Gambini:2020nsf,Kelly:2020uwj}.
-Recall that the spherically symmetric gravitational collapse plays an important role in understanding the formation of BH and its singularity in GR.
-Classically, the first gravitational collapse model was independently constructed by Datt \cite{Datt:1938} and by Oppenheimer and Snyder \cite{Oppenheimer:1939ue} (OSD model).
+The spherically symmetric gravitational collapse plays an important role in understanding the formation of BH and its singularity in GR.
+Classically, the gravitational collapse model was constructed by Oppenheimer and Snyder~\cite{Oppenheimer:1939ue} (OS model).
 In this model, the interior sourced matter is assumed to be a spherically symmetric and homogeneous pressureless dust, and thus it can be modeled by a FRW model.
-Due to the simplicity, this model is exactly solvable, providing us with a new widow to understand more complicated and realistic dynamical processes of gravitational collapse.
+Due to the simplicity, this model is exactly solvable, providing us with a new window to understand more complicated and realistic dynamical processes of gravitational collapse.
 There is no doubt that to have a complete description of the gravitational collapse, one needs to incorporate the quantum gravity effects.
-In this direction, the quantum effects of LQG on the gravitational collapse models are being studied \cite{Bojowald:2005qw,Bojowald:2009ih,Kelly:2020lec,BenAchour:2020bdt,BenAchour:2020gon,Munch:2020czs,Munch:2021oqn,Husain:2021ojz,Giesel:2021dug}.
-In particular, an effective Hamiltonian and an effective metric for the vaccuum exterior solution for the OSD collapse model were derived in the effective context of spherically symmetric spacetime \cite{Kelly:2020lec}.
-By matching the effective exterior solution, it turns out that the effective interior spacetime can be described by the LQC model in \cite{Ashtekar:2006rx}.
-In this way, the interior collapse of dust matter field stops when its energy density reaches the Planck scale by the quantum gravity effects in contrast to the case in the classical theory.
-This procedure can be regarded as an exterior-interior approach.
-In this paper, we will adopt an interior-exterior approach to OSD model in opposite to that in \cite{Kelly:2020lec}.
-In other words, we want to study how the effective interior spacetime from LQC corrections is carried out to its exterior one by certain matching condition on its boundary surface.
+In this direction, the quantum effects of LQG on the gravitational collapse models are being studied~\cite{Bojowald:2005qw,Bojowald:2009ih,Marto:2013soa,Kelly:2020lec,BenAchour:2020bdt,BenAchour:2020gon,Munch:2020czs,Munch:2021oqn,Husain:2021ojz,Giesel:2021dug}.
+In particular, an effective Hamiltonian and an effective metric for the vaccuum exterior solution for the OS collapse model were derived in the effective context of spherically symmetric spacetime~\cite{Kelly:2020lec}.
+An interior to exterior approach for quantum OS model has been proposed recently in~\cite{Lewandowski:2022zce}, where the effective interior spacetime with LQC corrections is carried out to its exterior one by certain matching condition on its boundary surface.